 Cat/cow consists of two movements that are done multiple times.

 Here’s how to do it:

 - Start in an all-fours position on your hands and knees.
-Hands should be shoulder width apart from the shoulders stacked over the wrists.
-Knees should be hip distance apart from the hips stacked over them.
+Hands should be shoulder-width apart, with the shoulders stacked over the wrists.
+Knees should be hip-distance apart from the hips stacked over them.

-- Find a straight spine and on as you inhale, gently arch your spine, press your chest forwards, and look straight ahead.
+- Find a straight spine and, as you inhale, gently arch your spine, press your chest forward, and look straight ahead.